Great Hobbies for Winter

 New Community Alert: Four Seasons at Kent Island

+Four Seasons at Kent Island is a new active adult community in Maryland.
 K. Hovnanian Homes has begun the first phase of construction on a new active adult community in Chester, Maryland.
-Situated along the banks of the Chester River, Four Seasons at Kent Island will feature single-family homes as well as five-story condominium buildings along the waterfront.
+Four Seasons at Kent Island has low-maintenance homes, a 24,000 square-foot clubhouse, and outdoor recreation.

 Waterbury, and its surrounding region in Western Connecticut often fly under the radar of 55+ homebuyers, especially those unfamiliar with the region as a whole.
 Whether you’re from the area or not, the region’s history, cultural attractions, and ideal location make this an appealing place to call home.